kuzzleio/documentation/src/sdk-reference/js/6/index/exists/index.md

 # exists

-Checks if the given index exists in Kuzzle.
+Checks if the given data index exists.

 ## Arguments